Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

     ![S_LIN segment](../../Assets/Screenshots/EDI/Operation/ExportDefLIN.png "[S_LIN segment]")

 2. Check the specification for the fields that are required to be filled.
 In most cases, you must fill the line item identifier in the *D_1082* row (to identify a line item).
-This is a numerical value that must be unique.
+This is an ascending numeric value that must be unique for each invoice.
 For this reason, it is to be determined dynamically by a data source mapping.

 3. Click the ![Add string attribute](../../Assets/Icons/Plus03.png "[Add string attribute]") (Add string attribute) button to the right of the *D_1082* row.
      - To the right of the *D_1082* row only the ![Delete attribute](../../Assets/Icons/Trash10.png "[Delete attribute]")(Delete attribute) button is available now, with which you can remove the data, if required.
 The field name and description are no longer displayed in italics.